jb-apps/Udacity-Pneumonia-Detection-From-Chest-X-Rays/FDA_Submission_Template.md

 | 20% pneumonia studies | Slightly imbalanced, with more males than females studies | More cases between 10 and 80 years|

 ### 5. Ground Truth

-- The NIH Chest X-ray dataset uses NLP to obtain the labels which can lead to not having the real disease.
-- It is highly imbalanced containing more than 50% of non pneumonia cases as it is a more general dataset.
+The NIH Chest X-ray Dataset is highly imbalanced in relation with patients with pneumonia.
+NLP-derived labels from the NIH are sub-optimal since they are more general than only the case of Pneumonia.
-- Many patients in this dataset have more than one disease comorbid with Pneumonia.
-This could impact the algorithm clinical performance.
+One patient can have more than one disease similar to Pneumonia and many of them with more prevalence than Pneumonia in the dataset.
+This could negatively impact the algorithm clinical performance.

 | NIH distribution | Diseases comorbid with Pneumonia |
 |------------------|------------------|